Effective Date: 10/01/01

 - if care was provided at the time and all eligibility factors are met on either;

-- the date of the parent's signature; or
+- the start date of care; or

-- Establishing Eligibility
+Establishing Eligibility Start Dates

 - If care is currently being provided:

 - If care will be provided in the future, begin eligibility on the first eligible day that care will be provided.
-The Child Care Application and income documentation must not be older than 30 days.

 - If the applicant does not respond to the Request for Additional Information within 10 business days, the case must be denied.